 - any deputy appointed for the vulnerable person by the Court of Protection, as to what would be in the vulnerable person’s best interests.

 Prior to the Mental Capacity Act 2005, the Court of Protection gave a lot of weight to the “substituted judgment” test.
-The court would assess what the vulnerable person would have done had he had a brief lucid interval at the time the will was made.
+The court would assess what the vulnerable person would have done had they had a brief lucid interval at the time the will was made.
 This test is no longer relied upon heavily.
 The vulnerable person’s wishes and feelings are not necessarily the deciding factor in working out their best interests and varies between cases.

 Who pays the legal costs?

 The general rule on costs, according to rule 156 of the Court of Protection Rules 2007, is that where the proceedings concern a vulnerable person’s property and affairs the costs of the proceedings shall be paid by the vulnerable person or charged to his estate.
 However, the Court ultimately has discretion as to this and can order that the person applying for a statutory will, or a person who opposes the application, pay the costs of the proceedings in certain circumstances (usually where that person has acted unreasonably during the proceedings).